 Looking back on her experience so far, Geri says it’s been very humbling.
 Besides losing her hair and nearly 40 pounds, she also experienced some minor swelling (lymphedema) in her arm where a lymph node was removed, and numbness (neuropathy) in her fingers and toes as side effects of chemotherapy treatment.
 After her double mastectomy and recovery, Geri had to rely on her husband to get dressed, prepare meals, drive, and other everyday activities.

 “Mark was my rock, taking care of me every step of the way.
 Caregivers play a huge role in the recovery process, and it’s important to remember that a cancer diagnosis is a difficult journey for them too.”

 Geri reflected that the road to recovery hasn’t been easy, but physical and occupational therapies are helping her regain strength and movement.
-She walks 5 miles every morning to help lessen the numbness in her toes and started making custom, 5’x5’ knotted fleece blankets to exercise her hands and help reduce the numbness she experiences in her fingers.
+She walks 5 miles every morning to help lessen the numbness in her toes and started making custom, 5’x5’ knotted fleece blankets to help regain the feeling in her fingers.